gurus848/COMP4462_Project/README.md

 <ins>Visualization 2: Edge bundling <ins>

 David is working on it.
-Will work on hovering to filter, and better threshold for L2.
+Threshold is ok, but hovering is going to be hard since we use html canvas.
+Can I just make selector buttons?

 ## Task 3